pankajyadav05/sr-devops-live/README.md

 ---

-# Assignment: Deploy a Web Application using CI/CD and Kubernetes
+# Assignment: Deploy a Web Application using Kubernetes

 In this assignment, using simple web application with a backend (e.g., Python) and a frontend (e.g., React).
 Your task is to create Docker images for the backend and frontend components of the application.
 The images should be built and pushed to a container registry (e.g., Docker Hub, GitHub Container Registry, or a private registry).
 Deploy the containerized application to a Kubernetes cluster.